England Family Adventure | Booked by Jamie

 Dinner in Bath

 Bath has a genuinely excellent food scene.
-The Scallop Shell for fish, Menu Gordon Jones for something adventurous, or the Gainsborough restaurant if staying there.
+The Scallop Shell for fish, Menu Gordon Jones for something adventurous, or the Apex restaurant for convenience.

 Clevedon Beach + Spa Day